 Isotretinoin and other retinoids during pregnancy

-Isotretinoin is a prescription medicine used to treat a severe type of acne called nodular or cystic acne.
-Cystic acne causes many red, swollen lumps in the skin and leaves lasting scars.
-Isotretinoin is used when other treatments for cystic acne don’t work.
-Sometimes isotretinoin is used to treat other skin conditions, like rosacea.
-Rosacea causes redness and pimples.
+Isotretinoin is a prescription medicine used to treat a severe type of acne called nodular acne.
+Nodular acne causes large, painful lumps in the skin.
+If it’s not treated, it can leave lasting scars.
+Providers prescribe isotretinoin only when other acne treatments don’t work.
+Sometimes it’s used to treat other skin conditions and certain types of cancer.

 Isotretinoin is a kind of medicine called an oral retinoid.
 Retinoids are man-made forms of vitamin A used to treat certain skin conditions and blood cancers.
-Oral means it’s a medicine that’s taken by mouth.
-Accutane® was the original brand of isotretinoin.
-Accutane is no longer sold, but these brands are still used: Absorica®, Amnesteem®, Claravis®, Myorisan® and Sotret®.
+Oral means that you take it by mouth.
+Accutane® is the original brand of isotretinoin.
+Accutane is no longer sold, but these brands are still used: Absorica®, Amnesteem®, Claravis®, Myorisan® and Zenatane®.

 How can isotretinoin affect your baby during pregnancy?

-Taking isotretinoin during pregnancy increases the risk of:
+Taking isotretinoin during pregnancy increases your baby’s risk of:

 - Miscarriage.
 This is when a baby dies in the womb before 20 weeks of pregnancy.